Steve-Fenton/stevefenton.co.uk/src/pages/about-me/recommended-reading.md

 ## <cite itemprop="name">Code Complete</cite>

 <span itemprop="author" itemscope="" itemtype="https://schema.org/Person"><span itemprop="name">Steve McConnell</span></span>
 <span itemprop="description">This is a massive volume, but it’s worth the calories.
-An incredibly well researched piece of writing about almost all aspects of software development with analysis that keeps echoing through the ages.
+An incredibly well-researched piece of writing about almost all aspects of software development with analysis that keeps echoing through the ages.
 This is a fundamental read.</span>
 [Code Complete on Wordery](https://wordery.com/code-complete-steve-mcconnell-9780735619678).

 </article><article itemscope="" itemtype="http://schema.org/Book">